Delivering landscape and community benefits through partnerships and investment.

 Glenstar Technology:

-This video outlines the usefulness of various types of technology including: a step by step guide to planning water and fence infrastructure that saves time, money and is accurate; the use of MyGrazing software to manage stocking rates; the multiple uses of a drone.
+This video outlines the usefulness of various types of technology, including: a step-by-step guide to planning water and fence infrastructure that saves time and money while being accurate; the use of MyGrazing software to manage stocking rates; and the multiple uses of a drone.

 Pressure at Water: